arviz-devs/ArviZ.jl/docs/src/quickstart.md

 Note we are also giving some information about labelling.

 ArviZ is built to work with [`InferenceData`](@ref) (a netcdf datastore that loads data into `xarray` datasets), and the more *groups* it has access to, the more powerful analyses it can perform.
-Here is a plot of the trace, which is common in Turing workflows.
-Note the intelligent labels.

 ```@example quickstart
 data = from_mcmcchains(